audreysuit/BAE305-SP25-Lab3/README.md

 | T3 (VCE)   | 0.016V              | 3.683V              |
 | T5 (VBE)   | 0.695V              | 0V                  |
 | T6         | 5.00V               | 0V                  |
 <p align="left"><em> Table 3.1: Test point measurements of Circuit 2 with an LED connected through a transistor.
 Both T2 and T3 voltage measurements increase when the switch is off, however, T5 and T6 decrease to zero.
-More current is moving across T1 and T2, but zero current is moving through T6 and T5 since the switch creates an open circuit through that part. </em></p>
+Voltage is still moving across T1 and T2, but zero current is moving through T6 and T5 since the switch creates an open circuit through that part. </em></p>

-### **Table 3.2: Component Voltage Drops**
+### **Component Voltage Drops**
 | Component | Voltage Across (Switch On) | Voltage Across (Switch Off) |
 |-----------|----------------------------|-----------------------------|
 | R1        | 3.105V                     | 0V                          |
 | LED1      | 1.873V                     | 0.035V                      |
 | R2        | 4.30V                      | 0V                          |
 | S1        | 0V                          | 0V                          |
 <p align="left"><em> Table 3.2:  Component voltage drop measurements of Circuit 2 with an LED connected through a transistor.
 Both T2 and T3 voltage measurements increase when the switch is off, however, T5 and T6 decrease to zero.
-More current is moving across T1 and T2, but zero current is moving through T6 and T5 since the switch creates an open circuit through that part. </em></p>
+No current is moving through the circuit since the switch creates an open circuit. </em></p>

-### **Table 3.3: Current Measurements**
+### **Current Measurements**
 | Component  | Current Through (Switch On) | Current Through (Switch Off) |
 |------------|-----------------------------|------------------------------|
 | LED1 (IC)  | 11.53 mA                     | 0.01 mA                      |
 | R2 (IB)    | 4.33 mA                      | 0.02 mA                      |
+<p align="left"><em> Table 3.3: Current measurements of Circuit 2 with an LED connected through a transistor.
+Both LED1 and R2 decrease to zero when the switch is off.
+No current is moving through the circuit since the switch creates an open circuit. </em></p>

 ### Circuit 3 -----------------------------------------------------------------------------------------------------------------